World Dream Bank

 - ALLEN STEELE

 - Coyote, on colonizing the moon of a gas giant, is a stunningly bad SF novel.
 Bad math, bad science, bad prose, implausible (and vague and unexplained) geography, unconvincing characters, and a cringeworthy Southern folksy wisdom.
 But the New York Times liked it, so it must be good!
-(I list it here mainly to show that mainstream literary reviews of SF are as clueless now as in 1965--or 1920.
-Look for Hugo, Nebula or World Fantasy Award nominations instead; the politics may be lame, but at least the worldbuilding won't be totally incompetent.)
+I list it here mainly to show that mainstream literary reviews of SF are as clueless now as in 1965--or 1920.
+Look for Hugo, Nebula or World Fantasy Award nominations instead; the politics may be naive but at least the worldbuilding won't be totally incompetent.
+This is.

 - HENRY DARGER (1960s-70s)

-- A few years back, a San Francisco museum exhibited pieces of the massive fantasy world Henry Darger created in his Chicago apartment.
+- A few years back, our local museum exhibited pieces of the massive fantasy world Henry Darger created in his Chicago apartment.
 I was moved and impressed by his epic fantasy about children rebelling against adult abusers with the help of strange angels--part child, part mountain sheep, part dragon.
 I recognized a kindred spirit.
 The exhibit bristled with notes arguing the old man's obsessions didn't prove he was a psychotic child molester.
 The exhibitors' utter incomprehension of what he was doing taught me I was a Darger too... and might as well get used to it.

 - ECO GLOBE (1983?)